Arvin Vohra to various lists including LNC and State Chairs:

 The genius of capitalism is that it makes people do good things, even when their motivations are just selfish.
 The horror of today’s military is that it makes people do bad things even when their motivations are honorable.
 People who want to defend freedom are instead sent to bomb hospitals and weddings, to create and man counterproductive bases in foreign countries, to create enemies instead of making America safer.
 Those who want to noncombatively support something noble end up supporting something evil.
 Many end up just doing whatever they need to to get through their tours.
 Is that perfect?
 No. Is it understandable?
 Yes.

 Those of you who were in the military: I respect many of your intentions, recognizing that they were different for different people.
 I understand them much better today than I did before.
 It may surprise you that I already respected many of the skills and attitude that I have learned from military culture.
+Veterans should be respected and given the support and treatment they deserve.
+With help from Recruit Military solutions for employers, anyone who served in the military may want to consider checking it out.
 I even wrote about them for an upcoming book.

 But for many of you, the actions that you committed or supported were often wrong.
 That doesn’t erase the honorability of the intentions.
 And the honorability of the intentions doesn’t erase the wrongness of the acts.